 Sea water is among the most corrosive of environmental elements.
 Corrosion, accelerated fouling, and osmotic blistering are serious problems affecting ship hulls and other marine equipment.
 Mechanical harm, hazardous temperatures, and ice increase the possibility of corrosion.
 Fouling is more of a strain in tropical and mild waters.
+Hence the importance of Marine Coating.

 An insanely high percent of marine assets fails due to marine corrosion.
 Severe fouling increases a ship’s fuel consumption by a high percentage while moderate fouling can cause loss of speed, which may still be a problem.